C Function Summary

 where

-voidtells us that there is no return value, anduchar ctells us that there is a single input parameter that is an unsigned character.- A detailed definition of what the routine does.
+tells us that there is a single input parameter that is an unsigned character.- A detailed definition of what the routine does.

-- A "Type:" field that specifies whether the routine is a kernel function, a C function, a macro, a constant, or a
+- A "Type" field that specifies whether the routine is a kernel function, a C function, a macro, a constant, or a

-typedef.
+.
 Kernel functions are defined in the operating system ("kernel"), reside in flash on the PDQ hardware, and are called via a wrapper function and C prototype from the C environment.
-The remaining types are declared using standard C syntax. - A "QED-Forth name" or "Related QED-Forth function" field that specifies the name of a closely related function or constant that is accessible via the QED-Forth interpreter/compiler using QED-Forth syntax.
+The remaining types are declared using standard C syntax. - An "Availability" field that states the first revision of Mosaic IDE Plus in YYWW notation (post-2000 year and ISO week number) in which the routine was made available.

 - A "Header file" field that specifies where the routine is defined or declared.
 Most header files are in the